divinavitorino/security-automation/preparation-guide.md

 # Infrastructure Requirements

+- Suggested configuration:
+    - 4 vCPU
-- Suggested configuration: 4 vCPU, 16 GB of RAM, 512 GB of storage
+    - 16 GB of RAM
+    - 512 GB of storage
+- Suggested distributions:
-- Suggested distributions: Ubuntu (16.04 and later), Debian (version 9 (Stretch) and later), Red Hat Enterprise Linux - RHEL (version 7 and later), SUSE Linux Enterprise Server - SLES (version 12 and later).
+    - Ubuntu (16.04 and later),
+    - Debian (version 9 (Stretch) and later),
+    - Red Hat Enterprise Linux - RHEL (version 7 and later),
+    - SUSE Linux Enterprise Server - SLES (version 12 and later).

+> [!NOTE]
+> This scenario can suit a small to medium-sized company.
+> But it is important to evaluate the processing and memory load to ensure that there are no bottlenecks in the execution of processes.

 - Firewall rules (allow):
     - Ansible:
         - 22 (SSH),